2019 Manning Prize winner Wilmore Webley with Chancellor Subbaswamy, Donna and Robert Manning, and President Meehan.

 - Two peer/faculty support letters;

 - Supplemental materials: One syllabus developed by applicant and up to four other documents of applicant’s choosing as evidence of effective teaching practices and mentoring.

-Submission instructions: Nominees please submit application materials using the link above (Please note: materials that exceed the stated word counts will be truncated at the stipulated word count and information after that point will not be considered).
-If you are submitting a letter of support for a nominee please use the link below.
-Please contact firstname.lastname@example.org with any questions
+Submission instructions*: Please submit all nominations, application materials, and letters of support directly to Manning Prize.
+(Note: materials that exceed the stated word counts will be truncated at the stipulated word count and information after that point will not be considered).
+Please contact firstname.lastname@example.org with any questions.

 - Two faculty members